odoo/documentation/accounting/bank/misc/batch.rst

 The bank statement will reflect the total amount that was deposited and the reference to the deposit ticket, not the individual checks.

-Odoo assists you to prepare and print your deposit tickets, and later on reconcile them with your bank statement easily.
+Twenty20 assists you to prepare and print your deposit tickets, and later on reconcile them with your bank statement easily.

 Configuration